 Communication Plan = Success

-Regardless of how formal or informal your project communications plan might be, it can be the difference between a highly successful, efficient project, and a project that is merely skating by without a solid plan in place.
+Having a project communication plan gives you the tools to communicate effectively and notice red flags as soon as they occur.
+A plan can also allow you to re-evaluate your approach and your client’s needs if needed, and determine whether communication through other methods may be more effective.
+Regardless of how formal or informal your project communication plan might be, it can be the difference between a highly successful, efficient project, and a project that is merely skating by without a solid plan in place.
 Think of it as another way to set and check expectations throughout a project—and a way to ensure meaningful, successful communication with ease.

 What Do You Think?

 How essential is a project communication plan for the success of a project?
-Do you think that we should always write a communication plan for our projects irrespective of its size?
-Let me know your thoughts, let us a comment!
+Do you think that project managers should always write a communication plan for projects, irrespective of size?
+Let me know your thoughts by leaving a comment!